szemranamszyca/CarND-Vehicle-Detection/writeup.md

 #### 1. Sliding window search

 Final sliding window search could be find at *find_cars.py* and it is used at *process_video.py*.
 I've decided to searched on three scales using YCrCb 3-channel HOG features.
+These settings gave me best result for detecting cars and reduce number of false positive.

 ```python3
 ystart_ystop_scale = [(350, 550, 1.5), (400, 620, 2), (440, 700, 2.5)]